aosabook/500lines/functionalDB/chapter.md

 * Artifacts found at the same layer are from the same period.
 * Each artifact will consist of state that it accumulated in different periods.

-For example, a wall may have Roman symbols drawn on it on one layer, and in a lower layer there may be Greek symbols.
+For example, a wall may have Roman symbols on it on one layer, and in a lower layer there may be Greek symbols.
 Both these observations are recorded as part of the wall's state.

 This analogy is visualized in Figure 1: